Publikationen / Publications

 Arbeitstitel / Working title:

-("Lobbying and the Lawmaking Process: Evaluating Lobby Regulation in the United States and in Europe from the Perspective of Democratic and Constitutional Theory")
+"Lobbying and the Legislative Process: Evaluating Parliamentary Lobby Regulation in Europe and in the United States from the Perspective of Constitutional and Democratic Theory"

 Starting date of the project: 1 May 2018